Special offer

 5. Use a background check website to review records

-You can hire a professional background-checking service to find evidence of criminal and civil public records, but you can also do the research yourself by enlisting the help of an online background check website.
+You can hire a professional background-checking service to find evidence of a prior record and civil public records, but you can also do the research yourself by enlisting the help of an online background check website.
 You may need to pay a fee for these services.

 6. Ask the candidate to take a drug test